jump-dev/JuMP.jl/README.md

 `addVar(model, lower, upper, category[, name])`
- * Add a variable to the model. `lower` and `upper` are the bounds on, variable, and `category` should be one of JUMP_CONTINUOUS, JUMP_INTEGER, or JUMP_BINARY. `name` is an optional string argument.
+ * Add a variable to the model. `lower` and `upper` are the bounds on, variable, and `category` should be one of CONTINUOUS, INTEGER, or BINARY. `name` is an optional string argument.

 `addVars(model, lower, upper, category, dims[, name])`